-Place your projector on a flat level surface at the optimal distance from the screen or wall so you realize the size image you want.
+1. Place your projector on a flat level surface at the optimal distance from the screen or wall so you realize the size image you want.
 (Avoid having bright room lighting or sun light directly on the screen or wall where you'll be projecting the image.)

 - 2. Connect the power cable, remove the lens cap and turn the projector on.
 (If no input signal is available, the projector will display a background image.) - 3.
-Ensure that the projector is square to the screen. - Move the projector left or right to center the image horizontally on the screen.
+Ensure that the projector is square to the screen.

-5. To center the image vertically, lift the front edge of the projector and press the One-Push Tilt buttons on the front side of the projector, just above the feet, to release the Front Adjustable feet.
+- 4. Move the projector left or right to center the image horizontally on the screen. - 5.
+To center the image vertically, lift the front edge of the projector and press the One-Touch Tilt button on the front-left side of the projector to release the Front Adjustable foot.

 (There is approximately 5 degrees of up and down adjustment for the front of the projector.)